TABLE OF CONTENTS

 Squats and the Gluteus Muscles

 The squat is a famous exercise that is performed to strengthen and tone the muscles of the lower body.
 It is considered one of the best exercises that can help to improve one’s quality of life.
-This is due to the fact that the squat has the ability to recruit numerous muscle groups in just a single movement (Fry et al, 2003).
+This is because the squat can recruit numerous muscle groups in just a single movement (Fry et al, 2003).
 The squats mainly target the thighs (quadriceps & hamstrings) and the gluteus maximus.

 There has been a lot of debate as it relates to the safety and impact of deep or full-range squats.
 Some researchers and coaches alike have raised concerns about the impact it might have on the knees (Wallace et al, 2002).
 However, several researchers have concluded that a full-motion squat does not expose the knee to damaging compression forces and is thus safe to perform with proper form as with all other exercises (Chandler and Stone, 1992).